cybertooth-io/ermahgerd-rails-api-doorkeeper/README.md

 You need the following:

-* Ruby-2.3+ (suggest Ruby-2.5 but check your production environment to be sure -- e.g. AWS EB)
+* Ruby-2.3+ - suggest Ruby-2.5 but check your production environment to be sure -- e.g. AWS EB
+* Docker - we use two containers, one for the PostgreSQL database and one for Redis
 * The `config/master.key` file

 ### First Time Setting Up